 In most cases, the first aid you provide to someone who has fainted is the same regardless of the cause of their fainting spell.

-If someone is standing when they pass out, catch the person, lower him or her gently to the ground, and call 911.
-If he or she has any tight-fitting clothing, loosen it to the best of your ability.
-Anyone who loses consciousness, even for just a moment, should receive an evaluation from a medical professional.
+If someone is standing when they faint, catch them, gently lower them to the floor and call 911.
+If they have tight-fitting clothing, loosen it to the best of your ability.
+Anyone who loses consciousness for even a moment should get evaluated by a medical professional.

 2. Check Vitals

-Stay with the person and continuously monitor his or her breathing.
-Try to keep the victim warm until medical staff arrives.
-If he or she stops breathing while waiting for medical personnel, begin CPR.
+Stay with the person and continuously monitor their breathing.
+Try to keep the victim warm until medical personnel arrives.
+If they stop breathing while waiting for medical personnel, start CPR.

-If you or a loved one experiences any kind of emergency, you can trust the experienced staff at CHI St. Luke's Health emergency departments.
+If you or a loved one experiences any kind of emergency, you can trust the experienced staff of the St. Luke's Health emergency room.
 Find your nearest location so you know where to go when minutes matter.

 NIH, U.S. National Library of Medicine | Unconsciousness - first aid

 Healthline | First Aid for Unconsciousness

 NSC | CPR Steps: Learn How to Save a Life